mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 Any other rule corresponds to a higher probability of error.
 For example, if a new instance has $x=1.0$ then assigning $\omega_0$ would not make sense because the chances of being wrong are more than 4 times higher than being correct.

 This line of reasoning is at the core of Bayes decisions criteria, which tells us that picking the option that minimises the risk for every single instance will minimise the overall risk.
-Common approaches to selecting classifier thresholds implicitly rely on Bayes decision criteria and the link will become obvious soon if it's not already clear.
+The common approach to selecting classifier thresholds implicitly relies on Bayes decision criteria and the link will become obvious soon if it's not already clear.

-The following is based on the first chapter of [Pattern Classification](https://www.amazon.fr/Pattern-Classification-2e-RO-Duda/dp/0471056693) by Hart and others.
-It's an old but surprisingly refreshing textbook that covers Bayes decision theory in depth.
+The following is based on the first chapter of [Pattern Classification](https://www.amazon.fr/Pattern-Classification-2e-RO-Duda/dp/0471056693).
+It's a bit old but also a surprisingly refreshing textbook that covers Bayes decision theory in depth.
 I simplify their notation to the minimum necessary for a binary classification problem, though they address more general problems.

 Making decisions when the environment is uncertain requires to consider the costs of different actions under uncertain states of nature: